NatLibFi/NDL-VuFind2-Vagrant/README.md

   - _ubuntu_: <a href="http://localhost:18983/solr">http://localhost:18983/solr</a>
   - _centos_: <a href="http://localhost:28983/solr">http://localhost:28983/solr</a>

-**RecordManager & Importing Data**: If SAMPLE_DATA location is set in the bootstrap files and the corresponding xml file present, the provisioning phase will install a sample dataset to the local index.
-It is recommended to delete the sample config found in /usr/local/RecordManager/conf/datasources.ini and create your own (see <a href="https://github.com/NatLibFi/RecordManager/blob/master/conf/datasources.ini.sample">datasources.ini.sample</a> and <a href="https://github.com/NatLibFi/RecordManager/wiki/Usage">RecordManager Usage</a>).
+**RecordManager & Importing Data**: As a default, the provisioning phase will install a sample dataset to the local index.
+It is recommended to use your own data.
+The easiest way is to add a data file and a proper datasources.ini file to the _data/_ directory + adjust the RECMAN_SOURCE, RECMAN_DATASOURCE & RECMAN_DATA variables in ubuntu/centos.conf prior to the `vagrant up` command.
+It is also possible to change the RECMAN_IMPORT to **false** and set up data harvesting inside the virtual machine after installation.
+For more details, see <a href="https://github.com/NatLibFi/RecordManager/blob/master/conf/datasources.ini.sample">datasources.ini.sample</a> and <a href="https://github.com/NatLibFi/RecordManager/wiki/Usage">RecordManager Usage</a>.
 - <a href="https://github.com/NatLibFi/RecordManager/wiki">RecordManager Wiki</a> for additional information.

 #### Useful Commands